mp40/Movie-Search-Component/README.md

 * Long titles and descriptions are truncated.
 * CSS rules for both mobile and desktop.
 * Added placeholders for thumbnails that are loading or missing.
+* Added simple cache for storing prior search queries and results.

+#### MVP Branch
+* I have an MVP branch which has a `submit` button for making search querries rather than search as typing.